Doctoral Award in

 - Common European Framework of Reference (CEFR) level B2 or equivalent

-After graduating from Doctoral Award, students receive all certified documents from the London Academy of Sciences and also the University Partners
+After graduating with Doctoral Award, learners receive all certified documents from the UKeU.

 Certified Documents:

-- Level 8 certificate of Regulated Qualification Framework (RQF) of UK
+- Level 8 certificate of Regulated Qualifications Framework (RQF) of UK

 - Level 11 certificate of Scottish Credit and Qualifications Framework (SCQF)